 The Haysville Hustle is a demand-response service operated by the City of Haysville Senior Center.
 It launched in November 2020.
 In 2022, the Haysville Hustle had 154 riders, making a total of 3,320 trips on one vehicle.
-Table 7 documents current service details.

-Table 7.
-Haysville Hustle Service Details
+Table 6.
+Haysville Service Details

-Vehicles One vehicle.
-Routes/Service Area Trips must originate between east of Hoover, south of 55th Street, west of Hydraulic, and north of 95th Street.
+Vehicles One Vehicle Routes/Service Area Trips must originate between east of Hoover, south of 55th Street, west of Hydraulic, and north of 95th Street.
 The bus will transport patrons within Haysville city limits, with stops available at limited locations in Wichita (47th and Broadway - Dillons Supermarket area) and Derby (63rd at K-15 and Rock Road between 63rd Street and Madison).
 Eligibility All people living within Haysville city limits.
 Hours 8:00 AM to 4:30 PM, Monday through Friday.
 Reservations Reservations provided by telephone.
-24-hour notice for reservations is recommended.
+24 hour notice for reservations is recommended.
 Fares Pre-purchased tokens are required.
 Each token costs \$2.00 and is good for a one-way ride.
 A minimum of four tokens (\$8.00) is required for purchases.
 Tokens can be purchased at the Senior Center or by phone.
 Phone purchases will be delivered by a Hustle driver at the time of the passenger's first trip following ordering.
-Main Funding Sources FTA Section 5310 and the City of Haysville general fund.
+Main Funding Sources FTA 5310 and City of Haysville general fund